jku-isse/ecco/rest/README.md

 The server storage can be changed in the "Setting" class.
 Users can be added by chancing the "DummyUserDB" class or add your own user database. mirconaut-cli.yml contains the config for possible CLI usage.

+## API Documentation

+This server provides an OpenAPI documentation as well as a Swagger UI.
+After the server has started, it is accessible via http://localhost:8080/swagger-ui.
+The raw OpenAPI documentation can be accessed via http://localhost:8080/swagger/ecco-restservice-0.0.1.yml.

 ## Additional documentation